versionone/api-examples/rest/write.v1.md

 There are a number of things we can do to improve this, all while retaining the power and flexibility of the `query.v1` endpoint.

-# Add a fluent interface for building YAML queries
+# Idea 1: Add a fluent interface for building YAML queries

+This document is primarily about `writing`, not querying, but first a quick detour.
 Here's an example from a real support ticket:

 ## Customer code: